wxy20850606/wxy20850606.github.io/content/posts/2025/10/enough-habits.md

     alt: ""
     relative: false
 ---

+If You’re Burnt Out or Doubting Yourself, Watch This

 # start
 Yesterday, I spent an hour on WeChat — and was flooded with “get rich, get younger, get prettier” content.

 By the end, I felt miserable. these platforms are built to trigger lack, so we keep spending money or energy trying to fix ourselves — while they profit.

+In this video, I’ll share how I shifted my frequency by healing scarcity in every area of my life — not by changing how I think, but by changing how I live.

+Because when you finally feel enough, abundance starts to find you.

 Then I realized —
 a lot of manifestation content does the same thing.